ethosdev/ethosdev.github.io/_posts/2017-06-30-introducing-consensys-diligence.md

 ---
 title: "Introducing ConsenSys Diligence"
 description: "ConsenSys Diligence is raising the bar for security best practices in the Ethereum ecosystem."
+excerpt: "ConsenSys Diligence is raising the bar for security best practices in the Ethereum ecosystem.
+We need the community to help each other and watch out for each other.
+That’s why we created ConsenSys Diligence."
 permalink: introducing-consensys-diligence
 ---